John Donelson: Family political legacy

 Several of John and Rachel's descendants were elected to political office.
 Their great-grandson, Donelson Caffery II (1835–1906), served one term as a Louisiana State Senator and two terms as a U.S. Senator from Louisiana.
 He was elected to that office by the state legislature, as was customary at the time.
 In 1896 he was the first nominee for president of the "Democratic National Party" but declined the nomination.
 In 1900, he was nominated to head the presidential ticket of the "National Party" but declined that nomination as well.

-The Donelsons' great-great-great grandson, attorney Patrick Thomson Caffery (1932–2013), served one term as a Louisiana State Representative (1964–1968), and two terms as a United States Representative from Louisiana's 3rd congressional district (1969–1973).
+The Donelsons' great-great-great grandson, attorney Patrick Thomson Caffery (1932–2013), served one term as a Louisiana state representative (1964–1968), and two terms as a United States representative from Louisiana's 3rd congressional district (1969–1973).
 He retired from Congress to resume the practice of law.

 Death and legacy

 Donelson was shot and killed in 1785 by an unknown person on the banks of the Barren River.
 He was en route to Mansker's Station after a business trip.
 One Jackson scholar says he was killed "by the Indians" and Notable Southern Families states "he was shot from ambush, by an Indian, and killed."
+Another account has a more detailed report: "While in the company of John Telly and a man named Leach, he was wounded in the abdomen and one of his knees, just after passing the Big Spring.
+He had Leach to push in his protruding bowels, and soon ate heartily of bread and buffalo tongue, and died within an hour after.
+He was buried near the spring."

 Donelson, Tennessee was named in his honor.